yasutakatou/repop/README.md

 Your favorite repository update check tool.

-# demo

-(WIP)

 # solution

-If you exists favorite repository. goole facebook research repogitory, or your friend's.<br>
+In case of you have a favorite repository. (ex.
+Goole, Facebook research repository, or your friend's.<br>
-You want to know when new repogitory add time, but github tell you commit average only.<br>
+But even if you want to be the first to know about updates, Github will only tell you about commits.<br>
-this tool check repogitory update for you!<br>
+On your behalf, this tool will check the status of repositories for updates!<br>

 # features

-some repogitory add and delete use gui<br>
-if exists update, notice you use alert.<br>
+a repogitory add and delete use GUI. check update, notice you updates.<br>
-or not, extension's localstrage data update.<br>

 # installation